Please note that Tapas no longer supports Internet Explorer.

 But Mason was fascinated since he rarely interacted with the culture and wasn’t familiar with the food.
 He was in ‘new things heaven’ when they entered.
 The waiters and waitresses were dressed in black with some traditional fabrics draped on top.

 They were taken to a large circular table and two narrow chairs that were placed near a further back wall.
 The entire restaurant was dimly lit, which was a stark contrast to the bright day outside of its walls.
-The red, purple, and orange lighting along with the beautiful decor had Mason’s everywhere but on Mark.
+The red, purple, and orange lighting along with the beautiful decor had Mason’s looking at everything but Mark.
 Mason should actually be grateful, it was a better distraction from the fact that he accidentally invited Mark on something he could interpret as a date.

 Oh yes!
 A date!